MediaComem/comem-webdev/subjects/angular-leaflet/README.md

 ## Add markers

-To add some markers on your map, you can declare an array in your controller, that will hold all your marker objects.
+To add some markers on your map, declare an array of marker objects.

 Each marker object needs, at minimum, `lat` and `lng` properties: